physrisk/website-source/articles/2012/what-can-the-bass-diffusion-model-tell-us-about-piracy.md

 to teach kids.
 Thus in the end only a few school graduates are aware that Windows and Microsoft Office have their corresponding alternatives.
-Also most of governmental organizations use Microsoft Office "native" formats to convey information to the people (ex. presenting templates .doc on their websites).
+Also most of governmental organizations use Microsoft Office "native" formats to convey information to the people (e.g., presenting templates .doc on their websites).

 Therefore for me it is very strange why we have this situation?
 Why the